 As we grow old, our bodies no longer efficiently make the cytokines that are necessary for the regulation of immunity, inflammation, and the creation of new blood cells.
 There is also a significant decrease in T-lymphocytes in the elderly population, affecting inflammatory profiles.
 The increased production of free radicals and the natural depletion of glutathione doesn’t help either.

 A side-effect of glutathione’s anti-inflammatory abilities is its contribution to gut health.
-A study on the effect of glutathione peroxidase in gastrointestinal inflammation showed that insufficient GSH activity in the intestine can trigger acute and chronic inflammation.
+A study on the effect of glutathione peroxidase in gastrointestinal inflammation showed that insufficient GSH activity in the intestine could trigger acute and chronic inflammation.
 This phenomenon is a common occurrence in leaky gut syndromes.
 In fact, a separate study recommended that glutathione levels be monitored in children with severe malnutrition and gastrointestinal disease.

-Glutathione helps in managing various digestive diseases including IBS, gastroenteritis, ulcerative colitis, Chron’s disease, and malabsorption syndromes to name a few.
+Glutathione helps in managing various digestive diseases, including IBS, gastroenteritis, ulcerative colitis, Chron’s disease, and malabsorption syndromes, to name a few.
 It also protects the various organs of the digestive tract from inflammation, infection, and cell damage.
 It can serve as prophylaxis for gastritis, ulcer, and gastrointestinal cancer as it defends the stomach lining from oxidative stress, antigens, and the development of cancer cells.

 Preventing heart disease won’t make you look younger or age slower.
 However, it will definitely help you keep a good quality of life while reducing the risk of stroke and heart attacks.
 Cardiovascular disease is still the leading cause of death worldwide and especially among persons 65 years and older.
 This is because aging radically changes the heart and arterial system, leading to an increase in diseases like atherosclerosis, hypertension, and myocardial infarction.

 Glutathione can help protect your heart by reducing oxidative stress and facilitating normal cardiovascular function.
 In an experiment conducted with animal subjects, glutathione deficiency resulted in abnormal vascular and cardiac function and structure.
 Another study also showed a decreased level or the absence of glutathione in carotid atherosclerotic plaques.
 It was also found that the lack of GSH activity is common among patients with coronary artery disease.
-The similar results of various studies prove that glutathione can be used as a preventive antioxidative treatment and a marker for patients at risk for cardiovascular events.
+Similar results of various studies prove that glutathione can be used as a preventive antioxidative treatment and a marker for patients at risk for cardiovascular events.

-6. Glutathione is antibacterial.
+6. Glutathione is Antibacterial

-In a 2013 study published in the Journal of Drugs in Dermatology, the value of glutathione as an antibiotic was tested by growing methicillin-resistant bacteria namely S. aureus, E. coli, K. pneumoniae and P. aeruginosa strains isolated from human skin and soft tissue.
+In a 2013 study published in the Journal of Drugs in Dermatology, the value of glutathione as an antibiotic was tested by growing methicillin-resistant bacteria, namely S. aureus, E. coli, K. pneumoniae and P. aeruginosa strains isolated from human skin and soft tissue.
 The experiment showed that when glutathione levels were boosted to just five times the levels normally present in the body, it created an acidic condition, completely prohibiting bacterial growth.
 The same study also tested whether glutathione would be toxic to animal cells, especially at elevated levels.
 Results showed that even at the highest concentration tested (16 times the physiologic level), it was still relatively non-toxic.

 Another proof of glutathione’s antibacterial effect is the potency of inhaled GSH therapy used to treat cystic fibrosis patients.
 Another study published in the journal Langmuir showed the antibacterial activity of glutathione-coated silver nanoparticles against Gram-positive and Gram-negative bacteria.
 All these make GSH a potential supplement for the prevention and adjunctive treatment of infection,